botblock/discord-botlist-best-practices/README.md

 9. have a way for users to contact the folks operating the site (email, Discord, etc.).
 10. notify users beforehand when your TOS or privacy policy is changing.
 11. not be a copy of other's bot lists (open sourced lists, including lists that are edited or modified from other's lists).
+12. have a better way of handling errors, instead of showing console errors, show a custom 500 status code page.
+13. load fast enough, and use not a lot of time and/or internet data to load your site for the first time.
+14. have a caching system in place.
+15. not have a custom keybind to stop browser dev tools from loading.
+16. save users from getting xss attacks.
+17. sanitize bot's long description.
+18. allow custom css.
+19. store markdown, render it as html on user's request.
+20. be usable on safari web browsers (both on iOS and Mac), Apple breaks your site on safari most of time, please check it out (maybe via browser stack).
+21. not have NSFW ads, whilst following rule no. 7
+22. not share user sensitive data without user's consent.
+23. have a cookie consent on new visit.
+24. save user from malicious links
+25. should not freeze user's browser and/or operating system.

 ---